'Sailors do not need to die,' warns captain of coronavirus-hit U.S. aircraft carrier

-The four-page letter, the contents of which were confirmed by U.S. officials to Reuters on Tuesday, described a bleak situation on board the nuclear-powered carrier as more and more sailors test positive for the virus.
+The four-page letter, the contents of which were confirmed by U.S. officials to Reuters, described a bleak situation on board the nuclear-powered, 5,000-person carrier as more and more sailors test positive for the virus.

-The Navy puts the ship’s complement at 5,000, the equivalent of a small American town.

 The letter was first reported by the San Francisco Chronicle.